dereknovak/Practice-Problems-LS/rb109/larwood_blog/exercise7.md

 On line 7, the value of `a` is passed as an argument to the `p` method, which outputs and returns its value with string syntax.

-This example demonstrates how Ruby approaches _variable scope_ in regards to blocks.
+This example demonstrates how Ruby approaches **variable scope** in regards to blocks.
 A block establishes its own scope that can access local variables initialized outside of it, but not the other way around.
-This is the reason that the `a` on line 4 is able to reassign, rather than be initialized.
+This is the reason that `a` on line 4 is able to reassign, rather than be initialized.